 - Portfolio Diversification

-Fractional ownership commercial real estate investment allows investors to expand their portfolio.
+Fractional ownership of commercial real estate investment allows investors to expand their portfolios.

 They can diversify their portfolio by investing in different property types and asset classes, across multiple geographies with minimal capital.